KemiYusuf/The-Kemi_Y-and-Python-love-story/README.md

 # The-Kemi_Y-and-Python-love-story
-This is where I am documenting my python projects
+This is where I am documenting my Datacamp python projects